top of page

 The author, Tatsuhiko Shibusawa (1928-1987)

-Written by Tatsuhiko Shibusawa (1928-1987), a counterculture icon of the 1960s, Takaoka's Travels reflects his lifelong fascination with the mystical.
-A prolific translator of French literature, Shibusawa was known for his translations of the Marquis de Sade and the French surrealists as well as his essays, which deal with topics ranging from dreams to the occult.
+Written by Tatsuhiko Shibusawa (1928-1987), a counterculture icon of the 1960s, Takaoka's Travels reflects his lifelong fascination with the mystical and the bizarre.
+A prolific translator of French literature, Shibusawa is also known for his translations of the Marquis de Sade and the French surrealists as well as for his essays, on topics ranging from dreams to the occult.

 Tatsuhiko Shibusawa in Bungo Stray Dogs